A Recipe: The Perfect Cup of Turkish Coffee

 - Remove from heat when the mixture starts to foam.

 - Using a small metal spoon, transfer the foam into the Turkish coffee cup(s).

 - Return the mixture to LOW heat and allow to foam again.

 - Repeat steps 4 and 5.
 (Real "foam-lovers" may even do this a third time!)

 - Once the foam has been transferred to the cup(s), slowly pour the remaining mixture into the cup, coffee grounds and all.
 To preserve the froth already in the cup, pour the coffee mixture near the side of the cup, rather than in the middle.
 Remember, good foam is crucial to a great cup of Turkish coffee!

 - If you're preparing multiple servings, start by filling each cup only half way, and swirl the coffee sludge around periodically so each cup gets a similar mixture.
 Once each cup is partially filled, share the remaining mixture between them.
 This will help you distribute the coffee grounds more evenly.

 - Let the mixture settle for a minute or two before drinking.
 It is customary to sip the coffee, stopping when you reach the mud-like grounds at the bottom of the cup.

 Are you a lover of Turkish coffee?
 Why?
 (Or why not?)
-I’d love to hear your opinion in the comments section.
-If you enjoyed this post, please consider sharing it on social media using the buttons below.
-Thanks!
+I'd love to hear your opinion.
+Feel free to send me an e-mail to connect.
+And, if you enjoyed this article, please consider sharing it on social media!